-Helpmate will build an approximately 30,000 sq. ft. shelter; this meets the best practice standard for shelters serving trauma survivors, which says that a community needs 11.5 beds per 100,000 people in the population and should have 500 sq. ft. of building space per bed.
+Helpmate will build a 25-30,000 sq. ft. emergency shelter; this meets the best practice standard for shelters serving trauma survivors, which says that a community needs 11.5 beds per 100,000 people in the population and should have 500 sq. ft. of building space per bed.
 These metrics provide adequate beds to reduce homicide rates and enough space to create a therapeutic and healing environment.

 Helpmate's design will include features to meet needs of domestic violence survivors and be responsive to pandemic conditions.
-The building will include 20 efficiency suites which will house 2 survivors in a living space that includes bedrooms, kitchenettes, a private bath and a sitting area.
+The building will include 20 efficiency suites which will house 2 survivors in a living space that includes bedrooms, kitchenettes, a private bath and a sitting area, plus a multipurpose room that can be used for sleeping quarters.
 All rooms will meet ADA requirements as many sheltered victims have injuries due to physical abuse.
 The shelter will include a lobby/intake area, laundry facilities, ample storage and 10 staff offices.
 Communal areas promote sharing and healing, so plans include a communal kitchen with four kitchen pods, a pantry, a dining room, a computer room, a teen room and a library.
 A multi-purpose room will be utilized for support groups, classes, fitness activities, community partner meetings, or as overflow bed space when the need arises.
 Helpmate will provide counseling staff on-site.
 There will be dedicated children's space, including an indoor play area and an outdoor playground.
-We aim to house 40 survivors, which should meet the community need for 15-20 years.
+We aim to house 43 survivors, which should meet the community need for 20 years.